Performance of Gaussian Boson Sampling on Planted Bipartite Clique Detection: Characterization of Node weight

 \subsection{Consequences on Planted Clique Detection}

 Building on the joint moment and bias analysis of vertex weights from the previous subsections, we now discuss their implications for the ability of GBS to detect planted bicliques.

-\begin{remark} Corollary~\ref{coro:variance-to-weight} establishes that the fluctuation of vertex weight \( W(i) \) is of order \( \Theta\left( \frac{1}{\sqrt{n}} \mathbb{E}[W(i)] \right) \).
-Additionally, Theorem~\ref{thm:moment} indicates that the covariance structures are similar for both biclique and non-biclique nodes.
-In contrast, Proposition~\ref{prop:bias} shows that the bias in expected weights between biclique and non-biclique nodes scales as \( \Theta(K/n) \).
-Since \( K/n \ll 1/\sqrt{n} \) in the regime \( 2\log n \ll K \ll \sqrt{n} \), this implies that the fluctuation scale dominates the signal bias.
+\begin{remark} Theorem~\ref{thm:moment} indicates that the covariance structures are similar for both biclique and non-biclique nodes, and Corollary~\ref{coro:variance-to-weight} establishes that the fluctuation of vertex weight \( W(i) \) is of order \( \Theta\left( \frac{1}{\sqrt{n}} \mathbb{E}[W(i)] \right) \).
+In contrast, Proposition~\ref{prop:bias} shows that the bias in expected weights between biclique and non-biclique nodes scales as \( \Theta\left(\frac{K}{n} \mathbb{E}[W(i)] \right) \).
+Since \( \frac{K}{n} \ll \frac{1}{\sqrt{n}} \) in the regime \( 2\log n \ll K \ll \sqrt{n} \), this implies that the fluctuation scale dominates the signal bias.
 Therefore, the frequency with which GBS samples subgraphs containing a given vertex \( i \in V \) does not provide sufficient statistical signal to reliably distinguish biclique nodes from others in this regime. \end{remark}

-In Algorithm~\ref{alg:GBSClique}, the decision function \( f \) can be instantiated with any statistic based on the vertex weights.
-As a concrete example, we consider a simple function that ranks all vertices in descending order of their weights and selects the top \( c \cdot n \) vertices.
-This approach is motivated by the hope that, due to the weight bias, the planted biclique vertices will appear among those with the largest weights.
-If this were the case, identifying the top-weighted vertices could potentially amplify the signal from the planted biclique, enabling the application of existing efficient clique detection algorithms.
-However, as we will demonstrate below, the magnitude of fluctuations overwhelms the bias, and this method fails to reliably distinguish the planted biclique.
+In Algorithm~\ref{alg:GBSClique}, the decision function \( f \) can be instantiated with any function based on the vertex weights.
+As a concrete example, we consider a simple function that ranks all vertices in descending order of their weights, selects the top \( c \cdot n \) vertices for a small positive constant $c$, and then applies an existing clique detection algorithm, such as those in~\cite{kuvcera1995expected} or~\cite{alon1998finding}, to the subgraph induced by the selected vertices.
+This approach is motivated by the hope that, due to the weight bias, the planted biclique vertices would appear among those with the largest weights.
+If this were the case, identifying the top-weighted vertices could potentially amplify the signal from the planted biclique, thereby increasing the likelihood of success for the downstream detection algorithm.
+However, as we demonstrate below, the magnitude of fluctuations overwhelms the bias, rendering this method ineffective for reliably detecting the planted biclique.